KhutijaTasneemHub/my-first-chatbot/README.md

 **from langchain_core import documents**
 **What it does:** Brings in LangChain’s documents system for handling structured text.
-**In this code:** It’s imported but not directly used — possibly unnecessary here.
+**In this code:** It’s imported but not directly used- possibly unnecessary here.

 **from langchain.chains.question_answering import load_qa_chain**
 **What it does:** Loads a Question-Answering Chain from LangChain.